-I’ve noticed I haven’t really created a go to page for beginner’s, Rookie’s or Noob’s in the finance world.
-If you are one congrats, by starting to read about finance’s you are one step closer to being financially wealthy.
+I’ve noticed I haven’t really created a go to page for beginner’s in the finance world.
+If you are one congrats, by starting to read about finance’s you are one step closer to being financially fit.
 People in the dividend blogging community probably won’t get much out of this post but are encouraged to share their words of wisdom.

 The world is setup for you to spend your hard earned money.
 (Look at this site it even has ad’s to get you to buy stuff) haha!
 I’m here to say don’t.
 No I’m just kidding.
 I’m not that hardcore, I believe in enjoying your life now before you get old/sick/unhealthy.
 Now that doesn’t mean go on that world traveling trip you had planned.
 Your most likely not that rich!
 Not Yet!

 The coffee a day habit does really add up. $1.50 per day plus you most likely get a honey cruller or honey glaze to go with it.
 Now your at $2.50 a day plus that drive through lineup is long every morning.
 2.50 x 5 (work days) = 12.50 per week x 4 weeks.
 50 bucks a month.
 That’s a Enbridge stock every month. huh?
 Did I lose you?
 Enbridge is a dividend stock it pays you 74 cents per share you own 4 times a year.
 Now if you owned that you would earn $2.96 per year for the rest of your life if you didn’t sell it.
 Oh but Enbridge, likes raising their dividend too!
 Over the past 20 years, they have increased their dividend by 11.2% per year.

 This is what I’m talking about when I talk about passive income.
 You do nothing but sit back and collect money.
 That coffee a day seems more expensive now doesn’t it.
 You are essentially taxing your future.
 I like my maxwell house coffee, its way cheaper and no line ups!